tazama-lf/postman/README.md

 ```
 If you look at the message body in the "Body" tab, you'll see how these variables are used to compose the message body.

+###

 ---
 **Footnotes:**
-###### 1. A public user not a "member" of the Tazama GitHub organization and does not have access to private repositories that contain hidden rule processors
+###### 1. A public user is not a "member" of the Tazama GitHub organization and does not have access to private repositories that contain hidden rule processors